Dakatsu/Risque/README.md

 # Risque
-Game project for SOEN 6441 Winter 2021 at Concordia University Kyle Taylor Lange et. al.
+Game project for SOEN 6441 Winter 2021 at Concordia University

+By: Kyle Taylor Lange et. al.

 ## Model-View-Controller Pattern:
 * Model: the core will likely be the GameEngine class that will manage most phases of the game, from gameplay to map editing.